fabiorino/crelly-slider/readme.txt

 = 1.3.3 =
 * Fixed responsiveness on small devices
 * Spanish, Serbian and Slovak translations moved to Polyglots.
-If you want to contribute to translate Crelly Slider in your language, check <a href="https://translate.wordpress.org/projects/wp-plugins/crelly-slider"> this page</a>
+If you want to contribute to translate Crelly Slider in your language, check out <a href="https://translate.wordpress.org/projects/wp-plugins/crelly-slider">this page</a>

 = 1.3.2 =
 * Fixed slide link not working